schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Comely Schoolboy

-A radiologic technician stares at a attained wiring closet.
+A radiologic technician stares at an attained wiring closet.

 ## Disconnected Patriotism